danomatika/PdParty/doc/guide/PdParty_User_Guide.md

   - [touch]
   - [wordbutton]
 * scene folder background.png loading
-* scene foldder font.ttf & font-antialiased.ttf loading
+* scene folder font.ttf & font-antialiased.ttf loading
+* special ViewPort canvas to set area of main patch to show

 <small>\* doesn't do much as audio has to be off for vibrate to happen on iOS</small>